rio-ke/workman/Ansible/ansible-modules.md

 1. Shell Modules:

-command: Executes a shell command on the target host.
+`command`: Executes a shell command on the target host.
-shell: Similar to command but runs the command through a shell, allowing the use of shell features and redirection.
+`shell`: Similar to command but runs the command through a shell, allowing the use of shell features and redirection.

-File Modules:
+2. File Modules:

-copy: Copies files from the Ansible control machine to the target host.
+`copy`: Copies files from the Ansible control machine to the target host.
-file: Manages file and directory attributes on the target host.
+`file`: Manages file and directory attributes on the target host.
-template: Uses Jinja2 templates to copy files with variables and conditionals.
+`template`: Uses Jinja2 templates to copy files with variables and conditionals.

-2. Package Modules:
+3. Package Modules:

-apt, dnf, yum, zypper, pkgng, homebrew, etc.: Package managers for various operating systems.
+`apt, dnf, yum, zypper, pkgng, homebrew, etc.:` Package managers for various operating systems.
 Used to manage software packages.

-3. Service Modules:
+4. Service Modules:

-service: Manages services on the target host.
+`service`: Manages services on the target host.
 Can start, stop, enable, or disable services.

-User Modules:
+5. User Modules:

-user: Manages user accounts on the target host.
+`user`: Manages user accounts on the target host.
 Can create, modify, or delete users.

-4. Group Modules:
+5. Group Modules:

-group: Manages groups on the target host.
+`group`: Manages groups on the target host.
 Can create, modify, or delete groups.

-System Modules:
+6. System Modules:

-hostname: Manages the system's hostname.
+`hostname`: Manages the system's hostname.
-reboot: Reboots the target host.
+`reboot`: Reboots the target host.

-5. Networking Modules:
+7. Networking Modules:

-ios_command, ios_config, nxos_command, nxos_config, etc.: Modules for managing network devices.
+`ios_command, ios_config, nxos_command, nxos_config, etc`.: Modules for managing network devices.
-ping: Sends ICMP ping requests to hosts to check their availability.
+`ping`: Sends ICMP ping requests to hosts to check their availability.

-6. Database Modules:
+8. Database Modules:

-mysql_db, postgresql_db: Manages databases.
+`mysql_db, postgresql_db`: Manages databases.
-mysql_user, postgresql_user: Manages database users.
+`mysql_user, postgresql_user`: Manages database users.

-7. Cloud Modules:
+9. Cloud Modules:

-ec2: Manages Amazon EC2 instances.
+`ec2`: Manages Amazon EC2 instances.
-azure_rm: Manages resources in Microsoft Azure.
+`azure_rm`: Manages resources in Microsoft Azure.
-gcp_compute: Manages Google Cloud Platform resources.
+`gcp_compute`: Manages Google Cloud Platform resources.

-8. Container Modules:
+10. Container Modules:

-docker_container: Manages Docker containers.
+`docker_container`: Manages Docker containers.
-k8s: Manages Kubernetes resources.
+`k8s`: Manages Kubernetes resources.

-9. Monitoring Modules:
+11. Monitoring Modules:

-nagios: Manages Nagios hosts and services. zabbix_*: Modules for managing Zabbix hosts, items, and triggers.
+`nagios`: Manages Nagios hosts and services.
+`zabbix_*`: Modules for managing Zabbix hosts, items, and triggers.

-10. Custom Modules:
+12. Custom Modules:

 You can create custom modules in Python or other languages to extend Ansible's functionality for your specific needs.